WebexCommunity/WebexPythonSDK/docs/index.rst

 contribution_ instructions on the webexteamsdk_ GitHub page to get started.

-General Information about the Cisco Spark Service
+General Information about the Webex Teams Service
 =================================================

-What is Cisco Spark?
+What is Webex Teams?
 --------------------

-    "Cisco Spark is where all your work lives.
+    "Webex Teams is where all your work lives.
 Bring your teams together in a place that makes it easy to keep people and work connected."

-Check out the official `Cisco Spark`_ website for more information and to create a free account!
+Check out the official `Webex Teams`_ website for more information and to create a free account!

 Spark for Developers
 --------------------

-Leveraging the Cisco Spark APIs and developing on top of the Cisco Spark cloud is easy.
+Leveraging the Webex Teams APIs and developing on top of the Webex Teams cloud is easy.
 Signup for a `free account`_ and then head over to the `Spark for Developers`_ website to learn more.